 The Velocissima Bib's colorful details—the stitching and side panel accent—add options for you to coordinate your cycling kit.
 The stitching—which comes in five options (black, red, white, pastel mint and sky blue) adds just a hint of color that contours your body's shape to add a tasteful accent to this otherwise black bib.

 The other piece of "flair" was the white script logo on the back of the short.
 However, after two soak tests, several hundred miles and a handful of trips through the wash, this stylish accent started to fall off, leaving the back of the short an expanse of black.

 Typically, we prefer bibs to shorts for longer rides due to the way they do not constrict a rider's breathing while offering more coverage (which is especially important on long, summer days.)
 This is very true for the Velocissima Bib that combines ultimate breathability with a high degree of protection.
 Our testers preferred this short for rides around the 70-mile range where the chamois shone as the perfect combination of protection without too much bulk.
 For rides beyond that mark, however, the chamois didn't quite measure up to what our tester's sit bones wanted.

-While the Velocissima Bib is a great product, at $130, it's a bit much for what it brings to the saddle.
-Despite its high breathability, the short's chamois isn't suited for longer rides - in this respect, the Velocissima Bib is much like the Shebeest Petunia Bib.
-We prefer the Shebeest, however, for its innovative halter design that makes pit stops a little more convenient, and its fun colors and patterns that don't come out in the wash.
+While the Velocissima Bib is a great product, but its price is a bit much for what it brings to the saddle.
+Despite its high breathability, the short's chamois isn't suited for longer rides.

 This stylish, mid-performance bib was a favorite of petite testers who prefer to wear bibs instead of shorts and who don't mind (mostly) basic black.
 However, for the price, we believe you can find a comparable product that will add more padding and protection.